qball1809/App-Store/Contact.md

 This plugin was made by a combined effort of:

-[dagalufh](https://forums.plex.tv/index.php/user/253163-dagalufh/), a Plex community member
+[dagalufh](https://forums.plex.tv/index.php/user/253163-dagalufh/), a Plex community member (Front end)

-[dane22](https://forums.plex.tv/index.php/user/93609-dane22/), a Plex community member
+[dane22](https://forums.plex.tv/index.php/user/93609-dane22/), a Plex community member (Back end)

 To contact the developers, you can do the following: